Page cover image

 Learn how to deploy a Flask app on Triggr.

 Clouddley Triggr is a powerful tool that enables you to deploy a Flask application seamlessly, with zero downtime on your server.
-In this guide, we'll walk you through the application deployment process, highlighting why Clouddley Triggr is your ideal choice for efficient deployments with ease.
+In this guide, we'll walk you through the Flask application deployment process, highlighting why Clouddley Triggr is your ideal choice for efficient deployments with ease.
 Let's get started!

 Prerequisites